 4. Diffuse Axonal Injury (DAI)

 Diffuse axonal injury can result when the brain axons are stretched and are injured and even severed.
 This can occur when the brain is shaken or strong rotational forces are exerted.
-DAI can cause widespread damage to brain’s white matter.
-This injury typically results from rotational forces or severe shaking.
-This can be one of most serious TBI types, and it often causes prolonged unconsciousness
+This can be one of most serious TBI types, and it often causes prolonged unconsciousness.
+Learn more by reading our article on diffuse axonal injury.

 5. Hematomas